 Prosecutors have launched an investigation into possible manslaughter over Sunday's accident, the worst such crash in western Europe in the last decade.

-Hundreds of relatives had to spend agonising hours viewing bodies and identifying victims on Monday before the victims were carried off in flower-covered coffins.
+Hundreds of relatives had to spend agonising hours viewing bodies and identifying victims before the victims were carried off in flower-covered coffins.

 The bereaved families are expected to attend Tuesday's funeral in a vast sports hall near the town of Pozzuoli.